ranaivo-it/me/posts/pandas-best-practice/index.md

 ```

 {{< admonition type=question title="Output" open=false >}}
-`read_csv()` is a Pandas common method designed specifically(but not limited to) to read a CSV data source.
+**`read_csv()`** is one of the most common Pandas method designed specifically, but not limited to, to read a CSV data source.
 By default, CSV is separated by comma `,` as the name stands for but sometimes the file comes with different column separation such as `;`, `|`,`\tab`.
-In this case you can explicitly specify the separation character using the the argument `sep`.
-The argument `parse_dates` here is used to format the date column to be of type `datetime` and `index_col` is the way to set some variable as index.
-You can pass a list of columns to this argument. `usecols` specified a set of columns in which we are interested to perform the analysis.
+In such case, you can explicitly specify the separation character using the argument `sep`.
+Here, the argument `parse_dates` is used to format the date column to be of type `datetime` and `index_col` is the way to set some variable as the DataFrame index.
+You can pass a list of columns to this argument.
+Using `usecols`, you can define a set of columns in which you are about to perform the analysis rather than loading the whole columns.

 <br>

-`head(3)` shows the top 3 observations.
+**`head(3)`** shows the top 3 observations.
 You can specify as many rows as you want.
 <div>
 <table border="1" class="dataframe">
   <thead>